FidelOdongoTech/sacco-auth-system/DEPLOYMENT_GUIDE.md

 #### SSL/TLS (The Foundation of Trust)

-*   Always use valid SSL certificates.
+*   have to use valid SSL certificates.
 Let's Encrypt is a fantastic free option!
 *   Set up HTTPS redirects to ensure all traffic is encrypted.
 *   Use secure headers (like the ones in the Nginx example) to protect against common attacks.

 #### Keycloak Security Best Practices

-*   **Change the default admin password!** This is the first thing you should do.
+*   **Change the default admin password!** muust do
 *   Consider enabling database encryption for an extra layer of protection.
 *   Configure reasonable session timeouts to reduce the risk of session hijacking.
 *   Set up regular backup procedures for your Keycloak database and configuration.